Alternative Navigation Systems

 Why We Need Alternatives to GNSS

-Position and timing signals from global navigation satellite systems (GNSS) such as GPS, Galileo, GLONASS and Beidou have become the primary source of navigation for vehicles on land, water, and air.
+Position and timing signals from global navigation satellite systems (GNSS) have become the primary source of navigation for vehicles across air, land and sea.

 Going Beyond Inertial Navigation

 One of the alternatives to GNSS is inertial navigation.

 Inertial navigation is based on the principle of “dead reckoning” and utilizes inertial sensors such as accelerometers, gyroscopes and magnetometers to get position, velocity and heading.

 One advantage of inertial navigation is that it can work in all environments.
 However, inertial navigation drift errors accumulate over time and if they’re not corrected, this can lead to large position and attitude errors.